 However, over time, inventions like the microscope increased scientific understanding about structures inside organisms and how they are made to be so unique.

 This meant that scientists realised they needed to start organising living things in a different way.

 It seems like lots of Carls have an interest in biology, because, in the 1990's, Carl Woese classified beings using a ‘three-domain system’, which used three groups called domains as headings:

 Now let's have a go at answering some classification questions!

-Note: Jot down any descriptions or explanations that help you understand key concepts, to help you now and during revision!
+Note: Jot down any descriptions or explanations that might help you understand key concepts or be useful in your revision!